 - If you feel strongly about this issue, express your views respectfully and civilly or they will not be published.
 I’m happy to participate in a discussion that includes contrary opinions, but will not tolerate cruelty.

 - Be courteous and kind to each other when responding to remarks from other readers.

 *Disclosure: Although I don’t generally do sponsored posts, I am receiving services in exchange for this piece.
-I’ve made an exception because I have more than two years of experience with CST and recommend them to everyone I meet, and because I felt this information and background would be interesting and useful regardless.
+I’ve made an exception because I have more than three years of experience with CST and recommend them to everyone I meet, and because I felt this information and background would be interesting and useful regardless.